Joe L. Mason: World War II

 In May 1943, he was assigned as commander of the 352nd Fighter Group at Mitchell Field, which was equipped with the P-47 Thunderbolts.
-In July 1943, the 352nd FG boarded the troopship RMS Queen Elizabeth in June 1943.
-The group landed in the United Kingdom, and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.
+In June 1943, the group landed in the United Kingdom, and was assigned to RAF Bodney in Watton, Norfolk, under the operational control of the 67th Fighter Wing, VIII Fighter Command.

 Flying P-47s, Mason shot down a Messerschmitt Bf 109 on February 24, 1944, his first aerial victory.
 In April 1944, the 352nd FG converted from P-47 to P-51 Mustang and he scored his second aerial victory on May 8, in an action for which he received the Distinguished Service Cross.
-His biggest day came on May 13, when he shot down two Bf 109s and one Focke Wulf Fw 190 during a bomber escort, for which he earned the title of flying ace.
+His biggest day came on May 13, when he shot down two Bf 109s and one Focke-Wulf Fw 190 during a bomber escort, for which he earned the title of flying ace.

 During World War II, Mason was credited with the destruction of 5 enemy aircraft and 2 damaged while flying 78 combat missions over Europe.
 While serving with the 352 FG, he flew P-47 and P-51s bearing the name "This Is It".

 Mason returned to the United States in November 1944 and was assigned commander of Oscoda Field in Michigan.
 In February 1945, he was appointed as deputy commander of Selfridge Field in Michigan.